ghga-de/ghga-metadata-schema/docs/schema_markdown/File.md

 ## Children

  * [AnalysisMethodSupportingFile](AnalysisMethodSupportingFile.md) - An Analysis Method Supporting File is a File that contains additional information relevant for the Analysis Method, such as (unstructured) protocols or task descriptions.
- * [ExperimentalMethodSupportingFile](ExperimentalMethodSupportingFile.md) - An Experimental Method Supporting File is a File that contains additional information relevant for the Experimental Method, such as (unstructured) protocols.
+ * [ExperimentMethodSupportingFile](ExperimentMethodSupportingFile.md) - An Experiment Method Supporting File is a File that contains additional information relevant for the Experiment Method, such as (unstructured) protocols.
  * [IndividualSupportingFile](IndividualSupportingFile.md) - An Individual Supporting File is a File that contains additional information relevant for the Individual, such as ped-files, phenopackets or imaging data.
  * [ProcessDataFile](ProcessDataFile.md) - A Process Data File is a File that contains data produced by an Analysis or workflow.
  * [ResearchDataFile](ResearchDataFile.md) - A Research Data File is a File that contains raw data originating from an Experiment.